robertbraeutigam/scan/README.md

 Payload structure:
 - Frame type (byte)

+This message supports a backward-compatible upgrade path of the protocol.
+Future versions may decide to add new message types, and may fall back to an earlier version of the protocol, if this frame is received.

 #### Frame type: 16 (Application Message Intermediate Frame)

 A part of an application message, including the initial frame, but not the last frame.
 This frame indicates